 The packs’ long-time breeding female (OR-2 / Sophie) was not with the pack in 2014.
 In her place a new breeding female (later radio-collared and dubbed OR-39) produced only one known pup and by year’s end no surviving pups were observed despite multiple observations of the pack.
 OR-39 has a discernible limp, likely from an injury that healed poorly, and she is given the moniker “Limpy.”

 In 2015 two radio-collared male wolves dispersed and the breeding male’s (OR-4) collar failed during the year.
 Limited observations were made of the pack after reproduction was confirmed.
 The pack grew to 8 wolves.

 During March of 2016, both OR-4 and OR-39 were captured and radio-collared and that same day a depredation was discovered in which they were implicated.
 A series of depredations followed and it was determined that OR-4 and OR-39, along with two yearling pups appeared to have split off from the remaining 4 members of the Imnaha pack.

 On the afternoon of March 31, 2016, the Oregon Department of Fish & Wildlife aerially gunned down OR-4, OR-39 and the two yearlings.

-Pack Status: Designated in November 2009.
+Pack Status: Designated in November 2009; no longer active.